digital-asset/daml-katacoda/fundamental-concepts/stdlib-tour/2_maps_and_folds.md

 # Mapping and folding

 If you're coming from an imperative language like Java or C/C++, you might be wondering how to write a `for` loop to iterate over a list.
-There are no loop constructs in DAML!
+There are no loop constructs in Daml!
 Instead, you can map over a list with `map: (a -> b) -> [a] -> [b]` and accumulate local state with  folding functions like `foldl: (b -> a -> b) -> b -> [a]-> b`.
 Take a look at the following `for`-loop in Java: